Upper Arlington High School: Athletics

-The high school sports teams are named the Golden Bears.
+The school's mascot is the Golden Bear.
+Its original colors, black and orange, were replaced with black and gold in 1941 to match the mascot.
 Golf pro and UAHS alumnus Jack Nicklaus received his Golden Bear nickname from his alma mater.
-Golden Bear sports teams consistently rank among the top Division I schools in Ohio, particularly in the sports of football, golf, tennis, basketball, water polo, cross country, lacrosse, and swimming.
-The Upper Arlington football team captured the Division One state title in football in 2000, and were led by Jeff Backes, who earned the Mr. Football Award for Ohio, and Simon Fraser, who went on to play for the Ohio State Buckeyes and Cleveland Browns.
+Golden Bear sports teams consistently rank among the top Division I schools in Ohio, particularly in football, golf, tennis, basketball, water polo, cross country, lacrosse, and swimming.
+The Upper Arlington football team captured the Division One state title in football in 2000, and was led by Jeff Backes, who earned the Mr. Football Award for Ohio, and Simon Fraser, who went on to play for the Ohio State Buckeyes and Cleveland Browns.

 The school also has a rowing team that competes throughout the school year, rowing during Fall and Spring seasons.
 The Upper Arlington Crew team is the only scholastic rowing program in central Ohio, and it consistently races to top finishes at prestigious events such as the Midwest Scholastic, Midwest Junior, Scholastic Nationals and US Rowing Youth National Championship Regattas.
 The team also frequently sends boats to the Head of the Charles Regatta, a selective rowing event that attracts the best rowers from all over the world.

-Upper Arlington is 3rd all-time in Ohio with 49 Ohio High School Athletic Association team state championships.
-Upper Arlington has won 116 state titles overall, including sports not sponsored by the OHSAA.
+Upper Arlington is 3rd all-time in Ohio with 50 Ohio High School Athletic Association team state championships.
+Upper Arlington has won 117 state titles overall, including sports not sponsored by the OHSAA.
 Upper Arlington holds the record for most OHSAA state championships in one year (Boys' Golf, Girls' Cross Country, Boys' Swimming & Diving, Boys' Baseball) set in 1986–1987.